ec-europa/toolkit/README.md

 ### Phing
 We keep the documentation light for this page because we are planning to move all documentation to the github wiki.
-For now please help yourself with the command listing target.
-You can get a list of all the available Phing build commands ("targets") with a short description of each main target.
+For now please help yourself with the command listing the targets.

-Beware: the list below is under heavy development.

 <details><summary><b>./ssk/phing</b> or <b>./ssk/phing help</b></summary>

 ```
 Main targets:
 -------------------------------------------------------------------------------
- build-clean          Build local version of subsite with a clean install.
- build-clone          Build local version of subsite with production data.
- build-code           Build local version of subsite without install.
- build-keep           Build local version of subsite with backup and restore.
+ build-platform-dev                      Build a local development version of the platform.
+ build-platform-dist                     Build a version of the platform intended to distribute as a release package.
+ build-platform-dist-callback            Build a version of the platform intended to distribute as a release package.
+ build-platform-dist-multisite           Build a version of the platform intended to distribute as a release package.
- build-release        Build subsite source code release package.
+ build-platform-dist-multisite-callback  Build files of  platform intended for release package.
+ build-project-clean                     Install NextEuropa site from scratch.
+ build-project-clone                     Install NextEuropa site with production data.
+ build-project-docroot                   Create symlink from build to docroot.
+ build-project-htaccess                  Update .htaccess file.
+ build-project-platform                  Build NextEuropa Platform code without version control.
+ build-project-subsite                   Build NextEuropa Subsite code without version control.
- build-tests          Build subsite tests code release package.
+ build-project-test-package              Build subsite tests code release package.
+ build-project-theme                     Build EC Europa theme without version control.
+ build-project-theme-dev                 Build EC Europa theme with version control.
+ docker-compose-backup                   Backup database.
  docker-compose-down                     Trash docker project.
+ docker-compose-restore                  Restore database.
  docker-compose-stop                     Stop docker project.
  docker-compose-up                       Start docker project.
- help                 The default target used when no arguments have been given.
- help_xml.help        The default target used when no arguments have been given.
- link-docroot         Create symlink from build to docroot.
- subsite-install      Install the subsite.
  test-run-behat                          Refresh configuration and run behat scenarios.
  test-run-phpcs                          Refresh configuration and run phpcs review.
  test-run-qa                             Refresh configuration and run qa review.

 Subtargets:
 -------------------------------------------------------------------------------
- dist-composer-install
- dist-copy-resources
- dist-delete
- dist-make
  drush-create-files-dirs
  drush-dl-rr
  drush-enable-solr